kapadia/usgs/docs/index.rst

 Examples
 --------

 These two examples demonstrate how to access metadata for a Hyperion scene and Landsat 8 scene.
-Both datasets are part of the EarthExplorer node.
+Both datasets are part of the EarthExplorer catalog.
 Hyperion is designated by the dataset ``EO1_HYP_PUB``, Landsat 8 is designated by ``LANDSAT_8``.

 Python